jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 I stopped boxing because I’d realistically gone as far as I could with my physical attributes and I figured out how to make a lot more money with a lot less damage to my body.
 I’ve also developed a lifestyle that makes training difficult.

 I enjoyed my life as a fighter and I’m extremely grateful for [everything that I got from boxing](/how-to-think-like-a-professional-fighter/).
-With that said, I have no interest in fighting anymore and I’m having a bigger impact with everything else that I do.
+With that said, I have no interest in fighting anymore and I’m having a bigger impact on everything else that I do.